Key Takeaways

 How to Perform Hard Reset (Factory Reset)

-Perform a hard reset by pressing and holding the reset button for 30 seconds on the ONT to restore factory settings.
+Perform a hard reset on the ONT by pressing and holding the reset button for 30 seconds to restore factory settings.

 When to Contact Your Service Provider